 1987 Fleer (Buy on eBay)

 So there’s a regular version of this card and a “glossy” version.
 Which one to target all depends on how much you want to spend.
 If you want the gloss you’ll have to spend a little more but it may be worth it for that shimmer and shine!

 Of all the Barry Bonds rookie cards made by Fleer, we like this one the most (sorry Johhny Ray).
 The classic red, white, and blue borders and Barry’s skyward gaze say it all.
 So if you have to make a choice between this and one of the other lower value cards on the list, just stay true to the red white, and blue!

 Just like Bobby and Barry, Ken and Ken Jr. made for an unforgettable father-son baseball duo.
-Check out these Ken Griffey Jr. rookie cards!
+Check out this Ken Griffey Jr. rookie card list!

-With his Hall of Fame career and controversial persona, Barry Bonds is clearly here to stay.
+With his Hall of Fame worthy stats and controversial persona, Barry Bonds is clearly here to stay.
+At some point in the future, we think guys like Bonds and Clemens will be let into the hall.
 Astrict or not, he’s the Home Run King for both season and career, therefore the name Barry Bonds will always be included in the best of all-time argument.

-Speaking of best of all time, here’s some other names in that argument.
+Speaking of best of all time, here are some other names in that argument.
 Babe Ruth, Ted Williams, Ty Cobb, Henry Aaron, Lou Gehrig, Willie Mays, Stan Musial.
 Do you know what these players have in common (besides the gaudy stats they produced)?
 Baseball cards with a photo of one of these guys on the front are worth LOTS OF MONEY.
 You get the picture.
+10/10